drgHannah/Radon-Transformation/README.md

-A Pytorch implementation of the Radon operator and filtered backprojection with, except for a constant, adjoint Radon operator and backprojection.
+A Pytorch implementation of the radon operator and filtered backprojection with, except for a constant, adjoint radon operator and backprojection.

 ![Alt text](./comparison.png?raw=true "")